Take your pick from these outdoor dining precincts and perch up at one of our favourite restaurants with alfresco seating.

 Barangaroo

 Barangaroo is Sydney’s newest waterside precinct with restaurants of all cuisines and world-class chefs.
 With so many options, you can wander through the streets and discover a new restaurant or bar with every visit.
 Make a beeline to the wharf and the majority of the venues offer beautiful alfresco seating.
-Some of our favourites include Anason where Chef Somer Sivrioglu executes Turkish cuisine to perfection, Tequila Daisy if you’re after a margarita and Mexican share plates and Sama Sama which offers a lovely sunspot in the warmer months.
+Some of our favourites include Anason where Chef Somer Sivrioglu executes Turkish cuisine to perfection and Tequila Daisy if you’re after a margarita and Mexican share plates.
+Discover more of our favourite restaurants in Barangaroo.

 South Eveleigh

-South Eveleigh only joined us last year but it has made a significant mark on the Sydney dining scene already.
+South Eveleigh joined us only a few years ago but has already made a significant mark on the Sydney dining scene.
 What was once a collection of old railway sheds has transformed into a buzzing drinking and dining destination with over 20 options for you to choose from.
 Popular options include the wholesome breakfast and lunch spot Lobby Boy from the team behind The Grounds and Re. the permanent no-waste bar by Matt Whiley which has a lovely terrace.

 Kensington Street, Chippendale

 We couldn’t do an outdoor dining precinct round-up without including Kensington Street.
 Located in Chippendale, this is a must-visit lifestyle precinct that combines heritage and hospitality.
-The space has rooftop dining options including the Korean-inspired restaurant Jung Sung and a series of communal dining courtyards.
 The highlight is Spice Alley which provides a little piece of Singapore in Sydney.
 You can wander the alleyway to find market stores of all different cuisines including Japanese from Kyo-To, Singaporian from Ginger & Spice and Vietnamese from Viet.
 The best part is once you’ve ordered your food, you can enjoy the outdoor dining space with wall art, red lanterns and quaint wooden tables.

 Angel Place, CBD